mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 <!-- Disable linter complaints about duplicate headers -->
 <!-- markdownlint-disable MD024 -->

-This year, I decidded to build my first ever home storage server.
-It's a 32 TB system that stores all of my personal and business data with open-source software.
+This year, I decided to build my first ever home storage server.
+It's a 32 TB system that stores my personal and business data using open-source software.

 The server itself cost $531, and I bought four disks for $732, bringing the total cost to $1,263.
-It's similar in price to off-the shelf storage servers, but it offers significantly more power and customizability.
+It's similar in price to off-the-shelf storage servers, but it offers more power and customizability.

 In this post, I'll walk through how I chose the parts, what mistakes I made, and my recommendations for anyone interested in building their own.